 Marisa Linton is reader in history, and she teaches courses on early modern European history, the eighteenth century, the French Revolution and the Enlightenment.
 She has written extensively on the French Revolution, especially its Jacobin leaders, Robespierre and Saint-Just.
 Her most recent book is a study of the Jacobins, Choosing Terror: Virtue, French and Authenticity in the French Revolution.
 She has written for popular history magazines, including History Today, and BBC History.
 She has appeared on several TV programmes, including ‘Versailles, Palace of Pleasure’, and ‘The Terror!
 Robespierre and the French Revolution’.
 She is on the editorial board of French Historical Studies and a member of the Sociéte des études robespierristes.

-John Stuart is head of the Department of History at Kingston University.
+John Stuart is Associate Professor and also head of the Department of History at Kingston University.
 He teaches British, British imperial, world and public history.
 His recent research has focused on the historical interaction of empire and religion.
 The focus has mainly been on humanitarianism and human rights in the mid-twentieth century.
 Lately he has also become interested in individual, personal histories in an imperial context.
 This has led to a journal article about an Englishman in Egypt.
 He is currently writing the story of another Englishman, in Mozambique.
 A book chapter on a Scotsman in nineteenth century Zambia will appear in 2015.

 Mark Williams was inspired to study history by an A-Level teacher who brought the British Civil Wars to life.
 On graduation from Leeds University, and concerned that he should get a ‘proper’ job, he went into primary school teaching.
 After 15 years working with 5-11 year olds and a stint as a teacher trainer in History at Greenwich University, he realised just how much that first love meant to him.
 He embarked on a PhD, looking at Anglo-French encounters in the eighteenth-century and their impact on identities.
 This focus, along with his current teaching on early modern criminality, deviance and punishment, provide the bases for his research.
 He can frequently be found at the archives up to his elbows in late eighteenth century courts martial cases of sedition, treason and ‘desertion to the enemy’ whilst reflecting on national identifications.